syeven143818/synthetic-control-method/README.md

 https://github.com/syeven143818/synthetic-control-method/blob/main/Internet%20opinion%20and%20sentiment%20on%20the%20willingness%20of%20getting%20the%20MVC%20covid-19%20vaccine.pdf

 ## NOTE
-* We can not provide the raw data form OpView Insight.
+* Due to commercial confidential, e can not provide the raw data form OpView Insight.